 Now that you’ve seen the full lists of combined medical programs, let’s review some points to consider if you’re deciding whether or not to apply to a BS/MD or BA/MD dual degree program.

 A combined medical program isn't exactly "until death do us part," but it's still a big commitment!
 Make sure you're ready to make it.

 Deciding on a Combined BA/MD or BS/MD Program

-If you decide that a combined program’s the right path for you, then you’ll be able to relax and enjoy the assurance of a guaranteed medical school acceptance.
+If you ultimately decide that a combined program’s the right path for you, you’ll be able to relax and enjoy the assurance of a guaranteed medical school acceptance.
 Of course, you can probably only relax for a moment.
 Then it’s back to work!

 Are your sights set on the Ivy League?
-If you’re a motivated student applying to top schools, you should definitely check out this comprehensive guide on how to get into Harvard and other highly selective schools.
+If you’re a motivated student applying to top schools, you should definitely check out our comprehensive guide on how to get into Harvard and other highly selective schools.